koelblinger/3P/md/installation.md

 * Choose `YES` when asked to restart notepad++ and allow the program `updated/gpup.exe` to be executed if windows warns you

 ![image](content_images/installation/warning.png)

+*The plugin manager is no longer install with notepad++ but you can download and install the latest version [here](https://github.com/bruderstein/nppPluginManager/releases)*

 ## Manual installation of 3P ##